 Dressing for a job interview can be sartorially daunting at the best of times.
-In the current lockdown situation what to wear becomes even more of a challenge as the interview will take place over a video call.
+In 2023, first impressions are often made virtually, making your on-screen presence just as crucial as in-person meetings.
 Not only do you need to consider what you wear, you also need to ensure you show yourself in the best light, quite literally!

 Whether online or in-person, the key to dressing for an interview is to plan your outfit well in advance.
 If you are likely to have more than one interview then be sure to have a few options at the ready.

 Remember, the goal is to convey professionalism and competence, even from the comfort of your home.

 There will be a marked difference in what you wear to a job interview in a fashion company to a job in financial services.